weakish/docs-en/views/sdk_setup_android_securely.md

     └── res
 ```

-To reduce APK size, you can remove directories with architects you are not interested.
+To reduce the APK size, you can remove directories containing architects that you are not using.

 ### Initialization